Colin Farrell is set to go from detecting to obliviating.

 The Potter franchise has already grossed $7.7 billion worldwide at the box office.

-Directed by "Harry Potter" veteran David Yates, the first film is scheduled to appear in theaters Nov.
-18, 2016.
+Directed by "Harry Potter" veteran David Yates, the first film will appear in theaters on November 18, 2016.

-There’s a dragon-sized shadow hanging over the movie, however, after the original eight “Harry Potter” films grossed $7.7 billion worldwide at the box office.
+However, a dragon-sized shadow hangs over the movie after the original eight "Harry Potter" films grossed $7.7 billion worldwide at the box office.